Kindergarten information: Early Years Services professionals

 - Your family has had contact with child protection.

-Note: Children eligible for ESK are offered Priority of access for early childhood education.
+Note: Children eligible for ESK are offered Priority of Access.

 Final steps in completing registration and enrolment to kindergarten